bruceythegoosey/Acer-C720-Hackintosh/README.md

 |------------|-------------|-------------|
 |<img src="Resources/Pictures/Sur.png" width="300">|<img src="Resources/Pictures/Ventura.png" width="300">

-### ⚠️ Disclaimer
+### Disclaimer
-**By continuing, you acknowledge that you have read and understood the contents of the following disclaimer, and consent to their terms.**

-**The process described in this document may cause irreversible damage to your laptop.
+**The process described in this guide may cause irreversible damage to your laptop.
 We accept absolutely no responsibility for the consequences of anyone electing to follow or ignore any of the instructions in this document, and make no guarantees about the quality or effectiveness of the software therein.**

+**This guide is intended to be used on a self-service and reference basis only.
+It may become out of date or no longer updated at any time.
+It is up to you to find up to date information.
+NO SUPPORT WHATSOEVER will be given to those using preconfigued EFI's/Plists, configurators, patches or Clover.
+Follow the Acidathera Documentation.**

 ## Test MacOS Versions
 - MacOS Catalina (10.15)